osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

  <div class="tab-content">
   <div markdown="1" role="tabpanel" class="tab-pane active" id="resolve-cli">
-From the `quickstart/app` project we now resolve the application using the bnd-resolver-maven-plugin
+From the root of the `quickstart` project we now generate our indexes and resolve the application using the bnd-resolver-maven-plugin.
+As the `app` project references other projects in the same reactor we use the `-pl` flag to pick the `app` project and the `-am` flag to be sure all of our dependencies are up to date:

-    $ mvn bnd-resolver:resolve
+    $ mvn -pl app -am package bnd-resolver:resolve
 {: .shell }

+Note that the indexes are automatically generated in the package phase.
+If you want to generate the indexes for the `app` module without packaging everything then you can do so by issuing `mvn -pl app -am  bnd-indexer:index bnd-indexer:index@test-index`
+{: .note }

   </div>
   <div markdown="1" role="tabpanel" class="tab-pane" id="resolve-eclipse">